firebolt-db/firebolt-db.github.io/docs/working-with-partitions.md

 We recommend that you benchmark your application with and without partitions.

 ### Partition only large tables
-We recommend that you consider partitioning only for fact tables greater than 100 million rows.
+We recommend that you consider partitioning only for tables greater than 100 million rows.

 ### Large, equally distributed partitions work best